 Whenever an individual begins a new job, whether he or she has just been hired by the County or has assumed a new position as the result of an internal transfer, there will be a "trial" or probationary period.
 The length of that period is determined by the complexities of the position and may vary from six (6) to eighteen (18) months.
+The length of the trial period for each specific position is to be explained at the time a job offer is made.
 During the trial period, the employee will receive formal performance evaluations every six months (or more frequently if needed).

-An employee who is not able to meet the expected standards of performance within that trial period will be terminated.
-If the employee transferred from one position to another one within the County, he/she will not be able to return to her/his former position within the County if the employee is dissatisfied with the new position or is unable to successfully complete the probationary period.
+An employee who is not able to meet the expected standards of performance within that trial or probationary period will be terminated.
+If the employee transferred from one position to another one within the County, he/she will not be able to return to his/her former position within the County if the employee is dissatisfied with the new position or is unable to successfully complete the probationary period.